Macomb Township cold case dig: Officials believe several bodies could be buried in same location

 Ream revealed the spot where he buried Zarzycki during interviews in 2008.
 He was already in prison for raping a 15-year-old girl when investigators got him to describe how and where he buried the girl two decades before.

-Now authorities are working on a tip to search that same area in connection to three other cold cases that may be connected to Ream:
+Now authorities are working in that same area in connection to three other cold cases that may be connected to Ream:

 - The case of 12-year-old Kimberly King, from Warren, who disappeared in 1979